The Destination for Complex Knee Injuries

 Complex anatomic reconstruction of the knee is an innovative and challenging procedure not performed at most centers.
 But because it more closely reproduces native anatomy, this procedure offers patients more normal knee function and less chance of future injury.

 UW Health orthopedic surgeons are a resource for patients with complex knee injuries.
-Multi-ligament knee reconstruction is performed by Warren Dunn, MD, professor and division head for sports medicine; Ben Graf, MD, associate professor; and Geoffrey Baer, MD, associate professor in the department of orthopedics and rehabilitation at University of Wisconsin School of Medicine and Public Health.
+Multi-ligament knee reconstruction is performed by Warren Dunn, MD, professor and division head for sports medicine and Geoffrey Baer, MD, associate professor in the department of orthopedics and rehabilitation at University of Wisconsin School of Medicine and Public Health.